Click plan to view in Google Maps

 and decided that the rent should never be more than $75

-per month.
+number of people who would be willing to pay that amount.
 If a tenant wanted certain repairs or improvements

 his rental was increased proportionately but in no case